In the Night of Sleep by Maria Fokas

 My grandfather had left the village three times with my uncle, to escape from the inevitable, but he kept coming back.
 She told him, not to worry about them, that they’d be fine as long as he was safe, but he kept coming back.
 In a time where one German life was equivalent to a hundred Greek lives; he kept coming back.

-Our bodies were now numb from the cold, and the cries of our children had turned into weeping.
-I saw a faint light through the cracks of the locked door, and then smoke.
-It was coming in fast, making it difficult to breath; and in that devastating moment of end, an Austrian soldier took pity on us, and unlocked the entrance door.
-I felt a hand grab my arm and pull me out of that room.
-It was him!
-He came into the fire to guide us out.
-I saw his face.
-Out into the street we could now see the school burning in flames.
-I took his hands into mine and thanked him; I wanted to know his name, but I did not ask him.
-I will never forget his smile; that blessed man saved us; but it cost him his life.
+The women were now numb from the cold, and the cries of the children had turned into weeping.
+And in that pitch darkness, a woman across the room shouted, “look a light”.There was a faint light coming through the cracks of the locked door and then smoke.
+It was coming in fast, making it difficult to breath; and at that moment when screams took hold of the darkness, an Austrian soldier took pity on them, and unlocked the entrance door.
+My grandmother felt a hand grab her arm and pull her out of that fire and guided them out.

-– She took a sip of her tea, and continued:
+She took a sip of her tea, and began again:

-“Days later, we found out what had happened, my grandmother said.
-Our men were lined up and shot dead; an execution by firing squad.
-They called it a military justice.
-After the act, the squad began to head down the hill, but one of our men barely moving, reached out his hand, and in a cry of anguish pleaded for his life, ‘Please,’ he wept, ‘don’t leave us here to die, I have family in Germany.’
-And that was when the soldiers took hold of their axes.”
+“Days later, we found out what had happened.
+It was an execution by firing squad; they called it a military justice”, my grandmother said.
+After the squad was done, they began to head down the hill, but one of the men barely moving, reached out his hand in a cry of anguish, and pleaded for his life; “Don’t leave us here to die, I have family in Germany”, he said.
+That was when the soldiers took hold of their axes.

 Over a thousand men were executed in the village on the hill of Kalavryta that night; seven hundred, of which were axed.
 Thirteen survived; fortunate enough to be unseen beneath the piles of bodies.